Interpretable machine-learning identification of the crossover from subradiance to superradiance in an atomic array: Discussion

 Our results presented here provide an insightful research direction in quantum systems, which discriminates different sectors of eigenspectrum by distinct features of importance.
 When the system is under strong RDDI for small interparticle distances, the feature of attributions suggests that at least the next nearest-neighbor coupling range matters for the predictions of the eigen-decay rates.
 This evidences an insufficient truncation of the coupling range at the nearest-neighbor, and this conclusion supported by the machine learning approach reassures the need for more sophisticated quantum optical theories without resolving the full eigenspectrum to tackle the problem that involves considerable higher-order quantum correlations.
 For higher-dimensional quantum systems or multiply-excited Hilbert space \cite{Jen2017_MP} under RDDI, we may face new challenges such as extensive quantum correlations emerging from the system, consuming training time in machine learning and the need of new feature importance measures.
+Aside from this potential difficulty, a higher-dimensional system involve more nearest-neighbor coupling terms in extra spatial dimensions.
+The results and the conclusion we obtain here for one-dimensional array may not entirely apply to higher-dimensional systems, and long-range interacting feature may arise and become more relevant in the attributions.
+This needs further clarification and could lead to a future research direction using machine learning approach.